-Regulation of Investigatory Powers
+3.8 Regulation of Investigatory Powers

-- 3.8 The Regulation of Investigatory Powers Act 2000 (RIPA) provides a framework for control and supervision of investigatory powers exercised by public bodies, including local authorities, in order to balance the need to protect privacy of individuals with the need to protect others, particularly in light of the Human Rights Act 1998. - 3.9 The Committee should note that the Service has not approved any surveillance under RIPA legislation in the twelve month period up to 31 March 2017. - 3.10 West Midlands Fire Service will continue to raise awareness through training on the Whistle Blowing Policy, Data Protection Policy and RIPA to all of our partners.
+The Regulation of Investigatory Powers Act 2000 (RIPA) provides a framework for control and supervision of investigatory powers exercised by public bodies, including local authorities, in order to balance the need to protect privacy of individuals with the need to protect others, particularly in light of the Human Rights Act 1998.

+- 3.9 The Committee should note that the Service has not approved any surveillance under RIPA legislation in the last twelve months up to 31 March 2018. - 3.10 The West Midlands Fire Service will continue to raise awareness through training on the Whistle Blowing Policy, Management of Information and RIPA to all of our partners.

-In preparing this report an Equality Impact Assessment is not required, as all our policies have Equality Impact Assessments carried out when updating and amending.
+In preparing this report an Equality Impact Assessment is not required, due to the fact that all our policies have Equality Impact Assessments carried out when updating and amending.